Empia/api/docs/cachePerformance.md

 # DADI API

-## Cache
+## Cache performance

 ### Overview

-This is a file based cache that may be configured in config.json.
+DADI API has caching xupport built in for both a file-based cache and Redis.
+Caching can be configured globally and at individual collection level.

-Due to the thin nature of the server, and we assume mongo's mem caching, the cache doesn't have a major impact on performance in a dev environment.
-If network traffic were required to hit the db this should change significantly.
+Due to the thin nature of the server, and because we assume the use of Mongo's mem caching, the cache doesn't have a major impact on performance in a dev environment.
+If significant network traffic were required to hit the db this should change significantly.

 Benchmarks undertaken with ApacheBenchmark (ab) can be seen below.

+### File based cache

-### Config
+#### Config

-inside config.json *ex:*
+Inside config.{ENVIRONMENT}.json

     "caching": {
         "enabled": false,
         "ttl": 300,